ALL

 What is rabies disease?

 Early symptoms include headache, fever, pain, and feeling tired.
-Symptoms change quickly to feeling confused, feeling very nervous or anxious (agitation), being unable to move (paralysis), and then death.
+Symptoms change quickly to feeling confused, nervous, or anxious (agitation), and paralysis (being unable to move part of your body).

 Symptoms can start as early as a few days or as late as several years after contact with the virus.
-How soon symptoms start depends on where and how serious the wound is.
+How soon symptoms start depends on where and how serious the exposure is.

 Deaths from rabies are rare in North America.
 But worldwide, about 59,000 people die from rabies every year.